 - Parameters.
-Provides the ability to specify the appropriate combination of parameters.
+Specify the appropriate combination of parameters.
 The available parameters are: - Spline Point Number.
-Highlights your selected spline point in the Graphics window. - X Coordinate.
-Specifies the x coordinate of your spline point. - Y Coordinate.
-Specifies the y coordinate of your spline point. - Radius of Curvature.
-Controls the radius of curvature at any spline point.
-This option is only displayed if you select the Add Curvature Control option from the Spline toolbar and add a curvature pointer to the spline. - Curvature.
-Displays the degree of curvature at the point where the curvature control was added.
+Highlight your selected spline point in the Graphics window. - X Coordinate.
+Specify the x coordinate of your spline point. - Y Coordinate.
+Specify the y coordinate of your spline point. - Radius of Curvature.
+Control the radius of curvature at any spline point.
+This option is only displayed if you select the Add Curvature Control option from the Spline toolbar, and add a curvature pointer to the spline. - Curvature.
+Display the degree of curvature at the point where the curvature control was added.
 This option is only displayed if you add a curvature pointer to the spline. - Tangent Weighting1.
-Controls the left tangency vector by modifying the spline's curvature at the spline point. - Tangent Weighting 2.
-Controls the right tangency vector by modifying the spline's curvature at the spline point. - Tangent Radial Direction.
-Controls the tangency direction by modifying the spline's angle of inclination relative to the X, Y or Z axis.
+Control the left tangency vector by modifying the spline's curvature at the spline point. - Tangent Weighting 2.
+Control the right tangency vector by modifying the spline's curvature at the spline point. - Tangent Radial Direction.
+Control the tangency direction by modifying the spline's angle of inclination relative to the X, Y, or Z axis.

 - Tangent Polar Direction.
-Controls the elevation angle of the tangent vector with respect to a plane placed at a point perpendicular to a spline point.
+Control the elevation angle of the tangent vector with respect to a plane placed at a point perpendicular to a spline point.
 This is only for the 3D Spline PropertyManager. - Tangent Driving.
-Enables spline control by using the Tangent Magnitude option and the Tangent Radial Direction option. - Reset This Handle.
-Returns the selected spline handle to the initial state. - Reset All Handles.
-Returns the spline handles to their initial state. - Relax Spline.
+Enable spline control by using the Tangent Magnitude option and the Tangent Radial Direction option. - Reset This Handle.
+Return the selected spline handle to the initial state. - Reset All Handles.
+Return the spline handles to their initial state. - Relax Spline.
 Sketch your spline and display the control polygon.
 You can drag any node on the control polygon to change shape.
 If the node you are dragging results in a spline which is not smooth, re-select the spline to display the PropertyManager.
 Click the Relax Spline selection under the Parameters option.
-This will re-parameterize or smooth the shape of your spline. - Proportional.
-Retains the spline shape when you drag the spline.
+This will re-parameterize or smooth the shape of your spline.